Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 When you’re ready to start distributing your survey, you can share it with a link.
 SurveyMonkey generates this for you.
 By default, it’s a SurveyMonkey URL with a random string of characters at the end.

-If you want to embed a survey in WordPress, you’ll need to copy a large chunk of code and place it in a block using the block editor.
+SurveyMonkey doesn’t let you easily embed a survey in WordPress.
+You’ll need to copy a large chunk of code and place it in a block using the block editor.
 This feature isn’t available on the free plan, so we weren’t able to try it out.

 In Alchemer, we started out making a survey from a template.
-Then we added a Semantic Differential.
+Then we added a Semantic Differential question.

 When you click the question field to edit it, the options pop up over the top.
 And then clicking Advanced Options creates another popup.